-Item 20: Consideration in Committee of the Whole of Bills and Other Matters
+Item 20: Consideration in Committee of the Whole of Bills and Other Matters that department, we will ask questions to the Minister of Education.
+Thank you, Mr. Chairman.

 Chairman (Mr. Savikataaq): Thank you.
 I thank everyone to...sorry.
 I thank everyone here.
 I would like to continue our committee meeting on the Department of Health.
 I would like to ask the....
 In Committee of the Whole we have the following items to deal with: Bill 1 and Bill 2.
 What is the wish of the committee?
 Mr. Malliki.